Strong man covets the white gold

-The alchemist, Johann Friedrich Böttger, worked on it for nearly six years.
-However, he did not succeed in producing the gold but he, with his mentor, Ehrenfried Walther von Tschirnhaus, were successful in creating the white gold.
+The alchemist, Johann Friedrich Böttger, worked on project gold for nearly six years.
+However, he did not succeed in producing the gold but he and his mentor, Ehrenfried Walther von Tschirnhaus, were successful in creating the white gold.
 While there may be a raging debate as to who brought white gold to Europe first, there is no debate as to how much it was valued during those days.

 Yes, I am talking about porcelain.
 Porcelain was worth its weight almost as much as gold in those days and could be manufactured.
 When the Augustus saw this, he also saw profit in this process.
 He was excited and set up a factory in Meissen in 1710 and Meissen Porcelain Manufactory was born and is in business even today!

 The location of the first factory was right inside the Albrechtsburg Castle itself and was its home for 150 years before the factory was moved out.
 Augustus chose Meissen because the small town had extensive local deposits of Kaolin, a clay ingredient needed for fine porcelain creation.
 The castle was quiet and isolated; a good place for work and creativity.

 After hearing the story we were now ready for the Meissen Porcelain Museum and the workshop too.
 Right at the entrance, greeting us was Saxonia, Saxony’s Icon specially created for the 25th anniversary of German reunification.
 Saxonia, who is often called the Statue of Liberty of Saxony, is perhaps the tallest free standing handmade Meissen porcelain sculpture decorated with 8000 handmade flowers on her dress.
 It weighs 800 kilograms, or over 1700 pounds.

 Abracadabra, the enchantment rooms